 Lent Devotional for Women: Controlling our Appetites

-Sometimes I think we go into Lent with a hearty, “I’m giving up coffee,” yet we have no regard for our gossip appetite or our spending money appetite or our physical appetites of comfort and satisfaction.
+Sometimes I think we go into Lent with a hearty, “I’m giving up coffee,” yet we have no regard for things like our gossip appetite or our spending money appetite or our physical appetites of comfort and satisfaction.

 But what if we told someone we were really struggling with giving up our appetite for gossip?
-First, I don’t many of us who would openly admit such a fault.
-Second, no one uses the word ‘appetite’ to describe gossip; gluttony…yes, lust…maybe, spending money…another no just like gossip.
+First, I don’t think many of us would openly admit such a fault.
+Second, no one uses the word ‘appetite’ to describe gossip; gluttony…yes, lust…maybe, spending money…another no, just like gossip.
 And third, not many people will sympathize with our discomfort at giving up such a nasty habit as gossip.

-But using our definition above, ‘appetite’ can absolutely apply to gossip and spending money.
+But using our definition above, “appetite” can absolutely apply to gossip and spending money.
 Appetite can also apply to laying in bed, hitting snooze repeatedly, complaining our food is too hot–cold–dry–moist–spicy–not spicy enough–too much or too little.
 All of the above examples are a part of our inclination or our natural tendency.
 But thanks be to God we can unearth those faults and get to work on them this Lent while reading our Lent Devotional for Women.

-The first thing we need to do is examine ourselves, look for our natural appetites–ask God for His help in this process, “Lord, please show me, gently, my natural inclinations that You would like for me to work on this Lent.”
+The first thing we need to do is examine ourselves; look for our natural appetites–ask God for His help in this process, “Lord, please show me, gently, my natural inclinations that You would like for me to work on this Lent.”
 I always add ‘gently’ to this prayer.
 I know He knows, but it makes me feel better to ask for it.

 Let’s say God does want us to give up our morning coffee appetite or our afternoon candy bar appetite.
-Knowing God like we do, He’s not going to leave our complaining or gossipping appetite alone this Lent.
+Knowing God as we do, He’s not going to leave our complaining or gossipping appetite alone this Lent.
 So as we’re praying about the types of sacrifices we may be leaning towards, consider the other appetites associated with it.

 Let’s look at an example.
 If I’m giving up Facebook for Lent, what appetites can be associated with the reasons I feel like I need to give up Facebook?
 Curiosity?
 So I need to be on guard for my curious appetite.
 Maybe I’m not scrolling Facebook, but what am I doing instead to satisfy my curiosity?